 Fire: East: Spiritual: connecting with others while gathering around the hearth

 Water: West: Emotional: cleansing while walking on water with my stand up paddle board

 These may or may not align with various traditional models and merely represent my own interpretations.
 More importantly, the idea is to understand that when we know our own medicines (and when we need to take our medicine), we're better able to reduce our own suffering and get a bit closer to our best selves.
 In doing so, we likely reduce the unncessary suffering of those around us, too!

 Wondering why there are no drums on my medicine wheel?
-Someone pointed out that these circles look a lot like the head of a drum.
 I say music in rhythm and harmony with your inner nature could likely enhance any of these activities out in nature.
 Like any of my particular medicines, drums are merely tools for connecting our inner selves with the outer world.
 Perhaps that’s good medicine, too.